 Brody Enli is a young holiday hero in Oshkosh who has been designing Christmas light shows and collecting donations from visitors for local charities for the last several years.
 He began putting up lights outside of his family’s home when he was seven years old, and his displays grew as he did.
 In 2018, he started including synchronized music for the whole community to enjoy.

-We were lucky enough to interview this incredible kid and learn more about how it got started, what goes into preparing a show, and hear about his favorite holiday things!
+We were lucky enough to interview this incredible kid in 2021 and learn more about how it got started, what goes into preparing a show, and hear about his favorite holiday things!

 Go Oshkosh Kids: How old are you?
 How did your light shows start?